jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 Repeat step 4 and 5 to attach another sound clip to a different button until all the buttons have a click action!
-For your reference, check out my MainWindow.xaml.cs and MainWindow.xaml on GitGub.
+For your reference, check out my [MainWindow.xaml.cs](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/blob/App_Logic/DrumPad/DrumPad/MainWindow.xaml.cs) and [MainWindow.xaml](https://github.com/jingwei-a-zhang/WinAppSDK-DrumPad/blob/App_Logic/DrumPad/DrumPad/MainWindow.xaml) on GitHub.

 ## Implement dark mode
 The dark mode is an app appearance where the content is laid out on a dark background.
 It gives the app a different aesthetic look and can improve readability, especially in a low-light environment.